0xDevansh/itch-scraper/README.md

 # Itch Scraper

-A scraping tool for extracting informaion about itch.io games
+A scraping tool for extracting information about itch.io games
+NOTE: This module is in an early state of development and doesn't contain all the planned functionality at this time.
+It might also contain some bugs.

 ### Installation